menu icon

 Side view of chestnut truffles on top of parchment.

 These chestnut truffles with chocolate are a delicious alternative to traditional truffles.
-Quick and easy to put together they make a fantastic edible gift, perfect for the festive season!
+Quick and easy to prepare using just 4 ingredients they make a fantastic edible gift, perfect for the festive season!

 No ratings yet